0o-de-lally/documentation/docs/core-devs/dev-quick-start.md

 ## Running smoke tests

-Do it yourself:
-Make sure you are in the root of the project.

 Note: there is an issue with the rust default stack size for tests which involve compiling, and then starting a local testnet

 ```

+# if you haven't exported this vars in your ~/.bashrc, do it now:
+export RUST_MIN_STACK=104857600
+export DIEM_FORGE_NODE_BIN_PATH="$HOME/.cargo/bin/libra"

+# run the smoke tests
 cd ./smoke-tests
-export RUST_MIN_STACK=104857600
-export DIEM_FORGE_NODE_BIN_PATH="$HOME/.cargo/bin/diem-node"
 cargo test
 ```